bortolia/Image-Compare-Tool/README.md

 After testing my solutions for individual image comparisons and CSVs, I began researching for a suitable GUI library to use.
 Tkinter was a great choice due to its cross platform capabilities for use on MacOS and Windows.
 It is also built-in and up-to-date with modern versions of Python.

 Later in the dev process, I refactored my code to adopt a MVC design pattern for the UI and overall structure of the application.
 I also integrated Travis Ci to run my improved unit tests to check that any new code is passing all tests.
+With each commit and push to this repository, it is automatically tested.

 #### MacOS Preview